giumonros/Measured-vs-simulated-PV/README.md

 4- You can now run the script by clicking on the small arrow on the top right of the VS Code window (make sure that you are running with the correct environment set-up in the installation step).
 The generated time series will save in the ``Simulated and measured PV data`` folder.

-5- You can add a personalized simulation and use it for the graphs inserting a new column called "SIM-SELF1".
+5- You can add a personalized simulation and use it for the graphs inserting a new column and writting "SIM-SELF1" in the "Profile time series" row.

 ## Drawing time-series analysis graphs